128technology/docs/docs/plugin_ipsec_client.md

   _**Resolution:**_ The `mtu` configuration is not correctly reflected on the tunnel KNIs as well as the underlying libreswan config.

+- **I95-49643** Tunnel has been flapping constantly and dropping traffic.

+  _**Resolution:**_ When dead-peer detection triggers on an IPsec connection using multiple left and/or right subnets the tunnels will be automatically restarted to avoid an issue encountered with the third-party code.

 ### Release 3.5.0

 **Release Date:** Mar 17, 2023